 One benefit of using a personal loan for bath renovations is that, unlike other borrowing options, you don’t have to put down collateral.
 And since personal loans are unsecured, the application process is usually much less involved so you can get your money sooner.

 Using a home equity loan or a line of credit (HELOC) to finance your bathroom remodel

 Another option is a home equity loan.
 Like a personal loan, home equity loans come with fixed interest rates, a fixed repayment term and a fixed monthly payment.
 The difference, however, is a home equity loan requires you to pledge your home as collateral.

-Home equity lines of credit, or HELOCs, also require you to use your home as collateral, but instead of getting a fixed loan amount, you get a line of credit you can borrow against — typically with a variable rate.
-Like home equity loans, HELOCs tend to come with low rates and fair terms since you’re using your home as collateral.
+A home equity line of credit, or HELOC, also requires you to use your home as collateral, but instead of getting a fixed loan amount, you get a line of credit you can borrow against — typically with a variable rate.
+Like home equity loans, HELOCs tend to come with low rates and fair terms since your home is backing the loan.

 In both cases, if you use the money to finance home improvements, the interest could be tax-deductible.